dscape/p/README.md

 insert_all([], function () { console.log('done'); });
 ```

-then we normally register the iteration pattern:
+then we normally register the iteration pattern

 ``` js
 // var _; was set in the top, value is undefined